rlehfeld/rpyc-ng/docs/docs/services.rst

 Built-in Services
 -----------------
-RPyC comes bundled with two built-in services:
+RPyC-NG comes bundled with two built-in services:

 * :class:`~rpyc.core.service.VoidService`, which is an empty "do-nothing" service.
 It's useful when you want only one side of the connection to provide a service,